General

 Nevertheless, we are aware that we are surely missing our educational objective here: it's a subject that still gets (too) little attention, and one about which citizens deserve to be informed.
 So, we're still thinking about adding an 'individual savings' component to the calculator.

-Where does this target of less than 1 ton come from?
+Where does this target of less than 2 tons come from?

 If your footprint is around 4 or 5 tons, you've already come a long way.